tklemenz/RadMapAnalysis/README.md

 ## Doxygen

+The doxygen documentation has just started and is not complete by any means!

 Go to the root folder of the project (should be `/path/to/RadMapAnalysis`) and run `doxygen doxygen.conf`.
 This needs to be done whenever you made changes to the documentation and want to update the doxygen files.

 Then open your browser (firefox works well in this case) and put `/path/to/RadMapAnalysis/doxygen/html/index.html` in the URL line.
 One of the most useful things is the TODO list.
 Things can be added by putting `/// @todo This needs to be done.` in the corresponding file.
 But appart from that it is also pretty useful for general documentation.